cssung/Maze/README.md

 # Maze
-Maze project sample from university.\n
+Maze project sample from university.

 Code is in Maze/Source